jni-rs/jni-rs/book/src/counter_exercise.md

 }
 ```

-Implement a Counter in Rust, and wrap it using Java.
-The implementation doesn't
+Implement a similar Counter in Rust thats owned by Java.
+Applying JNI in this
-need to be safe to use across different threads, or safe from double frees in
-`close()`, or use-after-free, since the purpose is to get started.
-We will correct these problems in future exercises.
+manner is guaranteed to be slower and more complicated than a pure Java
+solution.
+These are the problems that you should think about:

+1. allocation: How do you allocate the counter, and transfer ownership to Java?
+2. closing: How do you deallocate the counter?
+Does it protect from
+   use-after-free, or double free?
+What happens if the caller forgets to call
+   `close()`?
+3. thread-safety: Can the counter safely be used from multiple threads?